 8. User-experience testing

-When the product is ready to launch, take a smaller group of the beta testers and make sure that the end-user knows and understands how the product works.
+When the product is ready to launch, take a smaller group of beta testers and make sure that the end-user knows and understands how the product works.

 If they encounter difficulties using the product, prioritize whether there need to be any improvements to user education, sales, and marketing message, knowledge base, or whether this requires product updates and changes.